tektoncd/pipeline/docs/install.md

 for each `Step` that does not have its working directory explicitly set with `/workspace`.
 For more information, see the [associated issue](https://github.com/tektoncd/pipeline/issues/1836).

+- `enforce-taskrun-timeouts-in-step-entrypoint` - set this flag to `true` to enable 'TaskRun' timeout to apply at `Step` level.
+The default value is `false`, which causes Tekton follow the old timeout logic, which only applies from the reconciler level.
+For more information, see the [associated issue](https://github.com/tektoncd/pipeline/issues/2559).

 - `running-in-environment-with-injected-sidecars`: set this flag to `"true"` to allow the Tekton controller to set the `tekton.dev/ready` annotation at pod creation time for TaskRuns with no Sidecars specified.
 Enabling this option should decrease the time it takes for a TaskRun to start running.
 However, for clusters that use injected sidecars e.g. istio enabling this option can lead to unexpected behavior.